 Dianne lives with her family on 1.5 acres in Charleston, Tennessee.
 Living off the land wasn't new to her.
 As a child, her parents raised everything they ate on five acres.

 Growing up, the simple lifestyle was not appealing to Dianne.
-After she got married, she enjoyed the convenience of grocery stores and restaurants for more than 25 years.
+After getting married, she enjoyed the convenience of grocery stores and restaurants for over 25 years.

-The desire to go back to a simpler way of life eventually took hold of her.
+The desire to return to a simpler way of life eventually took hold of her.
 After learning to can and preserve food, she found that buying the food she wanted to preserve was too expensive.
 That led Dianne to learn to garden.

-Over time, she went back to school and acquired the skills necessary to become a Master Gardener.
+Over time, she returned to school and acquired the skills necessary to become a Master Gardener.

-She publishes gardening advice and food preservation tips as well as cute and rustic crafts at Hidden Springs Homestead.
+She publishes gardening advice, food preservation tips, and cute and rustic crafts at Hidden Springs Homestead.

 Simple Living Country Gal